Tencent/PatrickStar/doc/optimization_options.md

 4. Tiling Linear (a.k.a Memory-centric tiling in [DeepSpeed](https://deepspeed.readthedocs.io/en/stable/zero3.html#memory-centric-tiling))
 `--with_tiling_linear`
-Memory-centric tiling (MCT) is able to split a model data tensor into pieces, and they do not need to be stored in contiguous memory space.
+Memory-centric tiling (MCT) is able to split a param tensor of linear into pieces, and they do not need to be stored in contiguous memory space.
 This will help reduce chunk size.
+To achieve the best performance you have to tune the in_splits/out_splits of the parameters of the function.

 ## PatrickStar-related Optmizations